 Alan Crothall Fund

 Realising early in his career that good management was critical to the success of his business, Alan Crothall joined NZIM Canterbury in 1948.
-He became a Fellow in 1951 and Honorary Fellow in 1962.
-He was Canterbury President in 1950-51, National President of NZIM from 1953-54.
-Today, there are three Trustees who all share Alan's passion and belief in the value of leadership education and development as being a critical factor in long-term business success.
+He became a Fellow in 1951 and Life Fellow in 1962.
+He was Canterbury President in 1950-51, National President from 1953-54.
+Today, there are four Trustees who all share Alan's passion and belief in the value of leadership education and development as being a critical factor in long-term business success.

-In 2002 Alan's son, Peter donated an additional $50,000 to the fund and today we are in a fortunate position to share the reward of good financial management with NZIM Corporate Subscribers through scholarship funding on selected programmes throughout the year.
+In 2002 the Crothall family donated an additional $50,000 to the trust and today we are in a fortunate position to share the reward of good financial management with NZIM Corporate Subscribers through scholarship funding on selected programmes throughout the year.

 Four Quadrant Leadership Development Trust